sbenson09/sbenson09.github.io/_posts/2025-4-25-monitoring_jamf_pro_with_fleet.md

 Using Fleet's policy automations, we could automatically deploy this script locally, and accept the risk of an exposed API credentials.
 If we scope the permissions of the credentials to a very limited set, the risk is pretty low.

 As an alternative, we could leverage Fleet's policy automations to instead fire a webhook, which could trigger a cloud function to run the self-heal script instead.
 Doing things this way would help us keep the API token from being exposed on endpoints.

+# Conclusion

+This approach has been working well for us as a lightweight safety net around Jamf’s self-awareness gap.
+It’s simple, low-risk, and integrates seamlessly with our existing observability in Fleet.